 BY TEVIN STINSON THE CHRONICLE For the second year in a row, Winston-Salem/Forsyth County Schools’ high school graduation rate has topped 85 percent.
 According to results submitted by the N.C.

 The start of a new year brings excitement to all those involved: students, parents and teachers.
-The students, parents and teachers at Cook Literacy Model School are no exception.
-School
+The students, parents and

 (pictured above: Marchers depart from United Metropolitan on Sunday.)
 They marched.
 They chanted and sang.
 They voted.
 Souls to the Polls